 My primary research area of interest for the last 25 years has been and continues to be the development of new and value-added products from lipids and related biomaterials for food and industrial applications.

-4) What challenges have you overcome during your course of study or your career?
+What challenges have you overcome during your career?

 Some of the challenges that I faced during my career were first to establish myself as a researcher in academia and then making the successful transitions from academia to industry to consulting and academia.
 In these different roles, having core competencies and knowledge in the subject area could be similar but the nature of ideas for problem solving, value creation and communication is different.
 In the early years of my career, I had to establish myself as an independent research investigator capable of generating new ideas and able to get research funding.
 While working at Boston University I had the opportunity and freedom to establish my own area of research to study the synthesis and physical chemistry of stereospecific lipids.
 The collaborative studies that I initiated with MIT, Biorad corporation and Hiroshima University led me to learn and apply new knowledge in lipids and helped me to get an independent grant to establish myself as a faculty member of Biophysics at Boston University.